How to Import Stock Information Using a CSV File from Your Broker

 In order to do this, you will need to obtain a spreadsheet file from your broker (or create one of your own) and save it to your computer.
 If you use Microsoft Excel 2003/2007 or Open Office to open files, you must convert the spreadsheet file to .CSV format, and then import that file into TaxACT.* For an example, see the following sample .CSV:

-To import a .CSV file into your TaxACT return, follow the steps below (Note: if you are using one of the TaxACT Business Products, click File > Import > CSV File Data and skip to step 4).
+To import a .CSV file into your TaxACT return, follow the steps below (Note: If you are using one of the TaxACT Desktop Business Products, click File > Import > CSV File Data and skip to step 5 below).

-- Click Import from a brokerage provider or TradeLog via a CSV file
+Select Import from a brokerage or TradeLog via a CSV file and click Continue

-- Use the drop down menus to select your file column headings to match the appropriate titles in the program, then click Next
+Use the drop down menus to match the column headings from your file to the appropriate column headings allowed in the program, then click Next

-- Select any entries you want imported into your tax file.
-To select all of the transaction, use the checkbox next to the Import column heading.
+Select any entries you want imported into your tax file.
+Note: To select all of the transactions, use the checkbox next to the Import column heading.
 Click Next to continue.

-- Review the transaction information on the screen.
+Review the transaction information on the screen.
 If everything is correct, click Import.
-If you need to make further changes, click Previous to repeat the CSV import steps.
+If you need to make changes, click Previous to repeat prior CSV import steps.

 NOTE: If you receive an error message while attempting to import your CSV file using Firefox browser, you may be able to import successfully by switching your browser to Internet Explorer.